 Regularly it looks as if this is not about wells and pumps at all, but about people and giving them encouragement to be themselves, and achieve a sense of worth.
 It’s about kindling the fire within and watching the take off.

-Nothing about this bottom-up approach is easy but if an organisation is small, agile and hands-on, like W4Z, and always prepared to adapt and rethink, everything becomes a possibility.
+Nothing about this bottom-up approach is easy but if an organisation is small, agile and hands-on, like WfZ, and always prepared to adapt and rethink, everything becomes a possibility.

 On returning home, we got our family of five together and discussed spending their inheritance on what appeared to so many as a mad adventure in Malawi.
 They were all behind us.

-It wasn’t easy, but we eventually found Richard Cansdale and his unique pump, brought them to Mzuzu, and with great support from Br Aidan Clohessy, Director of St John of God Services, our friend and mentor, set up our base.
+It wasn’t easy, but we eventually found Richard Cansdale and his unique pump, brought them to Mzuzu, and with some great support set up our base.

 I suppose the rest is a history of a relationship with the rural villagers we journey with.